top of page

 SURVEILLANCE

-A Private Investigator works in all kinds of different cases, from missing persons to insurance fraud, theft, and vandalism, to determine if a parent is fit to have child custody or visitation rights to prove marital infidelity.
+A Private Investigator works in all kinds of cases, from missing persons to insurance fraud, theft, and vandalism, to determine if a parent is fit to have child custody or visitation rights to prove marital infidelity.
 It’s all about the close and detailed observation of a person, place, or thing to gather facts that can be used to build a case– whether this means watching a store that has been repeatedly burgled to see if anyone is casing it or trying to break in, or watching a person who has an insurance claim in for a leg injury to see if they miraculously get up and start running around.

 In virtually every case, technology now plays a major role in getting the job done by enhancing a Pi's ability to gather and document intel that tells the story of a crime or transgression.
 Out on the streets, the time-tested approach to getting eyes on the subject and gathering evidence is still very much in play.
 The basic approach to surveillance has remained fairly static for decades – Look.
 Listen.
 Follow.